mjelgart/melgart.net/posts/self-hosted-blog.md

 # React Frameworks

 It had been a while since I'd worked on a small and simple React project.
-I initially reached for

-It's now hosted on melgart.net.

-It's now using Github Pages instead of Wordpress.com where I was paying $50/year.

-It's now built using code I wrote with Nextjs and markdown instead of a fullstack Wordpress install, which had been overkill for my needs for some time.
+I initially reached for the Create React App tool as that was the way to go the last time I had tried building a new React site.
+Interestingly I learned that Create React App was now considered deprecated.
+Digging into things a bit deeper, it seems there has been some controversy surrounding the Next.js framework, but nonetheless I figured for a small personal site it would be fine.

+Next.js actually has [a pretty good demo](https://nextjs.org/learn-pages-router/basics/create-nextjs-app) to get you familiar with the framework and it's even made by setting up blog posts as markdown files.
+Since this was 90% of what I wanted to do anyway, I followed the tutorial which uses the `remark` and `remark-html` libraries and then made some tweaks.

 https://www.viget.com/articles/host-build-and-deploy-next-js-projects-on-github-pages/